-Master of Education Online - Elementary or Secondary Emphasis
+Master of Education Online - Curriculum and Instruction

 Master of Education

-The online Master of Education program will enrich and advance teachers with a focus on the core foundations of teaching and learning.
-Earning a MED degree can also lead current teachers to leadership roles.
+The online Master of Education program will enrich and advance teachers with a focus on the current areas of teaching and learning.
+Earning a MED degree can also afford current teachers with opportunity for advancement in educational leadership roles.

 This program meets the needs of professional teachers who are already certified.
-Professional teachers who desire a specialized graduate degree can choose between an emphasis in elementary or secondary education.
+It also prepares professional teachers who desire a specialized graduate degree for advanced leadership roles as teachers and instructional or curriculum leaders.
 The Master of Education provides advanced pedagogical and research skills to enable one to become a leader in today’s schools.

 Belhaven online graduate courses for teachers take an in-depth look into the classroom and give teachers the ability to not only evaluate their current methods, but examine the improvement of learning and the implementation of better teaching techniques from a critical thinking perspective.